The Story of National Sticker Day and Saul the original World's Largest Sticker Ball

-In this Stickers on the Mic episode, Andrew and Hamish sit down with Jesse to talk about the history behind National Sticker Day and how Saul the World's Largest Sticker Ball grew into his record holding size, and earned a Guinness Record with the StickerGiant team.
+In this Stickers on the Mic episode, Andrew and Hamish sit down with Jesse to talk about the history behind National Sticker Day and how Saul the original World's Largest Sticker Ball grew into his record holding size, and earned a Guinness Record with the StickerGiant team.

 Want to Read it Instead?
 Check out the Full Transcription Below!